Pantomime (Polara EP): Reception

 The EP was well-received by critics.

-Los Angeles Times pop-music critic Robert Hilburn said that "the music filters '90s sensibilities with all sorts of classic rock elements—from Beatles and Stones to R.E.M.—in the manner of Oasis and the Smashing Pumpkins.
+The Los Angeles Times pop-music critic Robert Hilburn said that "the music filters '90s sensibilities with all sorts of classic rock elements—from Beatles and Stones to R.E.M.—in the manner of Oasis and the Smashing Pumpkins.
 Polara serves warning in this EP that it has the vision and command to be a major player."
 Jenny Eliscu of CMJ New Music Monthly said that "the real meat of each Polara song is comprised [sic] a sharp, shining hook, a bouncy rhythm and an immediately accessible vocal melody.
 But since Ackerson's looked at sound boards from both sides now, there are always plenty of sound effects to act as the dressing on these tunes—a bit of Moog or Farfisa, some low-grade feedback or an unidentifiable drone."
-Bryan Carroll of Allmusic said that the EP combined electronica, "a progressive political sensibility, and a love of cavernously huge-sounding production with the conventions of alternative rock," but felt that the music "sounds flat and half-baked."
+Bryan Carroll of AllMusic said that the EP combined electronica, "a progressive political sensibility, and a love of cavernously huge-sounding production with the conventions of alternative rock," but felt that the music "sounds flat and half-baked."